nclud/verbatim/README.md

 ##Installation

 Verbatim is available as a jQuery plugin.
-It is also available as a [wordpress plugin](http://wordpress.org), [craft plugin](https://github.com/nclud/verbatim-craft), and a [meteor.js package](http://atmosphere.js).
+It is also available as a [WordPress plugin](http://wordpress.org), [Craft plugin](https://github.com/nclud/verbatim-craft), and a [Meteor package](http://atmosphere.js).

 1 - Ensure that jQuery included inside of the head tag.